abdgafartunde/abdgafartunde.github.io/index.md

 Department of Mathematics, The Chinese University of Hong Kong

 ## Research Vision
 Advancing medical imaging through mathematical innovation and computational excellence.
-As a doctoral researcher at CUHK, I develop cutting-edge algorithms that bridge theoretical mathematics with practical healthcare applications.
+As a PhD candidate at CUHK, I develop cutting-edge algorithms that bridge theoretical mathematics with practical healthcare applications.

 ## Innovation Focus
 - **Next-Generation Medical Imaging**